Cayenne Pepper and Vitamin C are an Unbeatable Combination

 I'm very excited to share with you this cayenne pepper and Vitamin C

-marketplace today, there is big money to be made in it, too.
+the marketplace today, there is big money to be made in it, too.

 significantly minimize, the effects of influenza or the flu as it's commonly called.

-this simple remedy as have others of my personal acquaintance.
+personally experienced this simple remedy as have others of my personal acquaintance.